How to Pass the 911 Dispatcher (Criticall) Test? – A Complete Prep Guide with Practice Questions & Answers

 What Are the Sections of the Test?

-One of the more challenging aspects of the Criticall test is knowing which modules will be on the test.
+One of the more challenging aspects of the Criticall Exam is knowing which modules will be on the test.
 In total, there are 23 modules that you may or may not be tested on.
 However, you still have to study all of them because the place where you take the test will most likely not let you know ahead of time what ones will be on there.

 1. Decision-Making

-Here, your ability to make decisions quickly will be tested.
+In the decision-making section, your ability to make decisions quickly will be tested.
 It’s unique because it requires you to speak into a microphone to answer the questions.
 An emergency situation will be presented to you and you will have to respond with what service you believe needs to be sent.
 Visual cues are provided to help you choose the right service.

 2. Data Entry

-You’ll be utilizing skills for multiple modules here too.
+You’ll be utilizing skills for multiple modules here, too.
 An example of the data entry platform is pictured below:

 For more examples of what graphics or questions might look like, visit the Job Test Prep website.